bartificer/programming-by-stealth/docs/pbs51.md

 }
 ```

 Next we need a simple read-only accessor for `._cellStates`.
 This is pretty much just like all the others with the small exception that it returns a fresh array rather than a reference to the original.
 This is to prevent _spooky action at a distance_.
-If we returned a reference to the internal array the user could inadvertently alter it and cause very weird and difficult to track down bugs.
+If we returned a reference to the internal array, the user could inadvertently alter it and cause very weird and difficult to track down bugs.

 ```javascript
 /**